SSushila/portfolio/README.md

 ### Research Assistant
 **Center for Research on Environment Health and Population Activities (CREHPA)** (Aug 2019 – Oct 2019)
-- Supported household listing and data collection for a study in Dolakha district.
+- Supported household listing and data collection for a study in the Dolakha district.
 - Presented field findings, contributing to the project's success.

 ## Education